 If you do not agree with any assessment decision, you can lodge an assessment appeal.
-Please refer to the Complaints and Appeals section in this handbook for information about how to lodge an appeal.
+Please refer to Complaints and Appeals Policy and Procedure on our website www.campbellinstitute.edu.au for information about assessment appeal.

 SUPPORT SERVICES

 We are committed to ensuring that you get all the support you need to be successful in your studies.
 You may not have studied for a while and or you might need help with study skills.
 You may also need assistance with skills such as reading, writing and maths.